Value of Money

 $15/hour roughly equates to a $30 000 salary; $20/hour = $40 000, $30/hour = $60 000, $40/hour = $80 000, $50/hour = $100 000, and $100/hour = $200 000 salary

-When you are next swooning over that new tech gadget, getting giddy over that must-have clothing accessory or planning that amazing evening out for you and your special someone, what's it worth to you?
+When you are dying to have that new tech gadget, getting giddy over that must-have clothing accessory or planning that amazing event, what's it worth to you?
 How much TIME does it cost?

 The Simple Truth about Debt